StenlyTU/LFCS-official/stuff/StorageManagement.md

 * If more space is needed a volume group can be extended as well.

+* `lvmdiskscan` - can be used to view on which partitions are LVM enabled.

 Physical Volume

 * `pvcreate /dev/sdb1` -> To create a physical volume with partition sbd1.